 Table 2 reveals that age of dairy sample households in urban, transition and rural layers in North transect was 36 years, 39 years and 41 years, respectively.
 Whereas age of dairy sample households in South transect of urban, transition and rural layers was 36 years, 38 years and 41 years, respectively.
-Similarly, in the case of non-dairy sample households, the average age of farmers in urban, transition and rural in North transect were 35-years, 38 years and 42 years, respectively.
-The respective figures in South transect were 38 years, 39 years and 39 years.
-The dairy and non-dairy sample households were found to be relatively middle (39 years) age for all the households form all the layers in the overall study layer (Gautam R-et al.,) It is observed that 73.3-percent of dairy farmers were middle aged and 15.0percent and 11.7-percent% were in each old and young age group.
-The age wise distribution pattern of sample households is presented in the same Ttable.
+Similarly, in the case of non-dairy sample households, the average age of farmers in urban, transition and rural in North transect were 35, 38 and 42 years, respectively.
+The respective figures in South transect were 38, 39 and 39 years.
+The dairy and non-dairy sample households were found to be relatively middle (39 years) age for all the households form all the layers in the overall study layer Gautam et al.,.
+It is observed that 73.3% of dairy farmers were middle aged and 15.0and 11.7% were in each old and young age group.
+The age wise distribution pattern of sample households is presented in the same Table.
 The age of households in both dairy and non-dairy sample households was not varied, which indicated comparable decision-making capacity among both the category of farmers.
-The socioeconomic profile of sample households is a pre-requisite to have a sound impact on the decision-making process and profitability of the dairy enterprise.
+The socio-economic profile of sample households is a pre-requisite to have a sound impact on the decision-making process and profitability of the dairy enterprise.
 Thus, it is quite pertinent to throw light on the basic socio-economic profile of the sample households before discussing the major findings of this study.